 Alumni and Support for Bates

-The educational mission of the college is supported generously by a significant percentage of over 24,000 alumni who have made a lifetime commitment to their alma mater.
+The educational mission of the college is supported generously by a significant percentage of alumni who have made a lifetime commitment to their alma mater.
 The college's alumni, living in all fifty states and around the world, remain actively connected to Bates in various ways.
 Thousands of alumni volunteers serve annually as admission representatives, career resources, fundraisers, reunion volunteers, and regional leaders.
 The college's endowment provides resources for financial aid, academic programs, faculty and student research, and general support of the educational mission.
-At the close of the 2013 fiscal year, the college's endowment investments were valued at more than $233 million, and the endowment supported 11% of the college's operating budget.
+At the close of the 2014 fiscal year, the college's endowment investments were valued at more than $264 million, and the endowment supported 11% of the college's operating budget.

 Bates is accredited by the New England Association of Schools and Colleges, the Carnegie Foundation for the Advancement of Teaching, and the American Chemical Society.
 It maintains chapters of Phi Beta Kappa, the nation's oldest academic honor society and of Sigma Xi, the national scientific research and honor society.